 Firas was an Independent Scholar in Human Rights at Middlebury College in Vermont and also studied at Columbia University in New York to complete their degree.
 Later, they completed a full-stack web development bootcamp at The George Washington University.

 Firas' passion for design and development emerges from wanting to create a world where the intersectional, sustainable, and creative work of their peer organizers can be reflected in the digital space.

 Now based in Washington, DC, you can find Firas meditating or coding at a local DC cafe or in their car taking a road trip to fill the weekend with exploration.
-Firas is inspired by snow-covered, deep green grass; the sound of a heartbeat; a perfectly brewed cup of green tea; modern art; Emma Gonzalez; the book "In Over Our Heads"; and effective communication skills.
+Firas is inspired by snow-covered, deep green grass; the sound of a heartbeat; a perfectly brewed cup of green tea; modern art; Emma Gonzalez; the book "In Over Our Heads"; effective communication skills; and emotional intelligence.